-On Citi’s Secure Website
+On Chase Secure Website

-Good – Excellent Credit
+Good – Excellent

 Let’s take a look at the benefits of the Chase Sapphire Preferred card and see if it’s the right one for your wallet or not.

 This equals about $750 in travel rewards when a booking is done through Chase.
 This is one of the larger sign-up bonuses in the market.

 They can be redeemed at any time of the year.
 In addition, the points do not expire and there are no limits on the use of the points.

 This includes flights, hotels, cruise, and car rentals.
 You can also combine rewards from other Chase credit cards to boost your points.

 Many other cards have fees when you make purchases outside of the United States.

-Chase Sapphire Preferred does not require new card holders to pay their annual fee for the first year, but beginning the second year there is a $95 annual fee.
+Chase Sapphire Preferred does not require new card holders to pay their annual fee for the first year, but beginning the second year there is a annual fee.
 Many other credit cards do not have annual fees.

 If you are looking to use some of your reward points on merchandise, be aware that the conversion of points to reward for merchandise is low.
 The rewards should be used on travel.